 ICR Class 01: Review of the Spring semester, Autumn semester requirements, student interests and goal-setting for Cycle 3; introduction to the Learning about Global Issues website

-Summary of Class 01: We had an orientation to autumn course explaining the documents below, including what is expected of you and how you can excel with the new research.
-You learned about the course introduction and requirements, goal-setting, introduction to social, political, and business issues; web-based research and websites; and student-choice of researching the issue you would like to research.
+Summary of Class 01: We had an orientation to the autumn course explaining the documents below, including what is expected of you and how you can excel with the new research.
+You learned about the course introduction and requirements, goal-setting, an introduction to social, political, and business issues, web-based research and websites, and the option to choose a research topic of your interest.

-You will be doing research and uploading it to your Google doc.
-You will not need to read graded readers or listen to the news this term.
+You will be doing research and uploading it to your Google Doc.
+You will not need to read graded readers or listen to the news this term, but if you would like to read and borrow real graded reader books from the 4th floor library, here you are:

-Note: Please do not research only in the Japanese language and translate because it does not support your English reading skills.
-Some research related to law and Japan is fine, but explore studying in English with a variety of publications and not one source.
+Note: Please do not rely solely on Japanese language research and translation, as this does not support your English reading skills.
+While some research on law and Japan is acceptable, a more comprehensive approach would involve exploring studies in English through a variety of publications, rather than relying on a single source.

 Please upload the pictures of your notes in your Shared Google file under the section “第 1 回 Cycle 3 sharing research notes 1: Basic Information.”

-1. Please, research the SAME research issue using 2 Internet, book, newspaper, or journal articles about a topic you are passionate about discussing.
+1. Your homework is due and has been uploaded to your Google doc on Friday at 1 pm.
+Please, research the SAME research issue using 2 Internet, book, newspaper, or journal articles about a topic you are passionate about discussing.
 The theme should be Basic Information about an environmental, global, legal, political, or social issue you are very interested in.
 Then take two pages of notes for each reading or viewing using the keywords on the pages.
-Remember to write on your notes also the author’s name(s), the date, and page or paragraph numbers next to the notes frequently to find your work and document later.
-These actions will help you not copy/paste when you are note-taking and summarize in your own words or use quotation marks using the authors’ exciting thoughts, data, and vocabulary.
+Remember to include the author’s name(s), date, and page or paragraph numbers in your notes.
+This will help you find your work and document it later.
+These actions will help you avoid copying and pasting when note-taking, instead summarizing in your own words or using quotation marks to highlight the authors’ exciting thoughts, data, and vocabulary.

-2. Typing the APA reference of your research: As best you can, please try to type the American Psychological Association (APA) formatted references typed in the document above your notes for Research Articles #1?.
-There is an APA quick guide you can download below for you to view.
+2. Typing the APA reference of your research: As best you can, please try to type the American Psychological Association (APA) formatted references typed in the document above your notes for Research Articles #1.
+You can download an APA quick guide below for your reference.
+This means when you put the reference and the URL link in your doc.
+You will never loose your readings and it is all in one place.

 The details needed are: